NASA Selects WPI To Take Part in New Summer of Innovation Initiative

 The Massachusetts Space Grant Consortium consists of four-year colleges and universities, community colleges, and public outreach organizations.
 Representing NASA in Massachusetts, the consortium promotes public understanding of and support for space exploration and research and encourages students to choose courses of study that will lead them to enter the technical work force.
 One of MASGC's primary activities is providing fellowships to Massachusetts students to enable them to engage in study and research projects and to attend meetings that they would otherwise not be able to do.
 MSGC is one of 52 such consortia in all 50 states, the District of Columbia, and the Commonwealth of Puerto Rico consisting of universities, colleges, industry, museums, science centers, and state and local agencies supporting and enhancing science and engineering education, research, and public outreach efforts for NASA's aeronautics and space projects.

 About Worcester Polytechnic Institute

 Founded in 1865 in Worcester, Mass., WPI was one of the nation's first engineering and technology universities.
 Its14 academic departments offer more than 50 undergraduate and graduate degree programs in science, engineering, technology, management, the social sciences, and the humanities and arts, leading to bachelor's, master's and PhD degrees.
 WPI's world-class faculty work with students in a number of cutting-edge research areas, leading to breakthroughs and innovations in such fields as biotechnology, fuel cells, information security, materials processing, and nanotechnology.
-Students also have the opportunity to make a difference to communities and organizations around the world through the university's innovative Global Perspective Program.
+Students also have the opportunity to make a difference to communities and organizations around the world through the university's innovative Global Projects Program.
 There are more than 25 WPI project centers throughout North America and Central America, Africa, Australia, Asia, and Europe.